 GeneCards Summary for MED27 Gene

 MED27 (Mediator Complex Subunit 27) is a Protein Coding gene.
-Among its related pathways are L1CAM interactions and Metabolism.
-GO annotations related to this gene include transcription coactivator activity.
+Diseases associated with MED27 include Cerebellar Medulloblastoma.
+Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include transcription coactivator activity.

 Component of the Mediator complex, a coactivator involved in the regulated transcription of nearly all RNA polymerase II-dependent genes.
 Mediator functions as a bridge to convey information from gene-specific regulatory proteins to the basal RNA polymerase II transcription machinery.
 Mediator is recruited to promoters by direct interactions with regulatory proteins and serves as a scaffold for the assembly of a functional preinitiation complex with RNA polymerase II and the general transcription factors.